Open-Transactions/protocol-docs/spec/SectionFormat.md

 All subsequent lines define the payload.
 Line endings are normalized to `\n`.

-The dash-space escape sequence (ASCII `0x2d 0x20`) must be removed from a line before adding it to the payload.
+The dash-space escape sequence (ASCII `0x2d 0x20`) must be removed from the beginning of a line before adding it to the payload.

 A document MUST NOT contain lines starting with two dashes that are not section markers.